aelindeman/kubernetes-at-home/README.md

 - **[kind]**

    kind is still in beta as of this writing in August 2020, but is looking to become a solid alternative to minikube.
-They are similar, but kind strips out the virtual machine aspect, and supports more than one node.
+The two are similar, but kind strips out the virtual machine aspect, and supports more than one node.
 It runs fully-featured Kubernetes nodes on your computer directly as Docker containers, using [kubeadm] within the node containers.
 This means kind offers a more production-like Kubernetes experience compared to minikube, but has additional complexity that may slow you down.

 - **[MicroK8s]**